performant-software/Neatline/README.md

 ### Edit Record Order

-In some cases, an exhibit needs to unfold content in a structured, linear sequence - an argument needs to be traced from start to finish, the representation of a series of events needs to be followed in a specific order.
+In some cases, an exhibit needs to unfold content in a structured, linear sequence - an argument needs to be traced from start to finish, the representation of a series of events needs to be followed in a fixed order.

 For these situations, Neatline makes it possible to customize the order in which records display in the description tray.
-When a user comes to the exhibit, she can use the forwards and backwards arrows the scroll linearly through the contents of the exhibit.
+When a user comes to the exhibit, she can use the forward and backward arrows to scroll linearly through the contents of the exhibit.

 To create a custom ordering: